ereizas/Appropriate-Music-Separator/README.md

 # Installing and Running

-1. If you have Python skip to step 4.
+1. If you have Python and have set up the path environment variable for it, skip to step 4.
 Otherwise, go to https://www.python.org/downloads/ and click the button that says "Download Python"
 2. Click on the exe installer for Python and click through to continue and make sure you know where it is downloaded to
 3. Set the path by following the instructions for whichever system you use:
 Windows - https://www.tutorialspoint.com/How-to-set-python-environment-variable-PYTHONPATH-on-Windows#:~:text=Set%20PYTHONPATH%20using%20Command%20Prompt&text=Click%20on%20the%20%22Environment%20Variables,to%20save%20the%20environment%20variable.